Request an insurance policy: Your guide to the important document

 Gesetze im Internet offers the full text of the Insurance Contract Act (VVG 2008), which forms the legal basis for insurance policies in Germany.

-Wikipedia provides an extensive article on insurance policies, highlighting their definition, significance, and legal aspects.
+Wikipedia offers a comprehensive article on the insurance policy, exploring its definition, significance and legal aspects.

 FAQ